yunho-c/Portfolio-2C/urara/about/+page.svelte.md

 - unlisted
 ---

 Hey there, I'm Yunho.
 I am a student studying mechanical engineering and psycholoy in [Georgia Tech]()🐝.
-If you don't mind, why don't you share a bit about yourself as well in the comments?
+If you're not too busy, why don't you share a bit about yourself as well in the comments?

 <!-- ### Life Story